GoldenAceTech/Analog-Clock/README.md

 # Analog-clock
-Digital Clock with dark and light theme
+Analog Clock with dark and light theme